jiyoo/flyparens/README.md

 That command is an Emacs built-in.
 FlyParens is essentially an on-the-fly wrapper on that command.

+See [this demo gif](http://i.imgur.com/lF7je7M.gif) to see a demonstration of FlyParens.
+The demo also goes into how mismatched parens could arise.

 # Recommended configuration for beginners

 Install the package and then copy the code from [flyparens-config-example-1.el](./flyparens-config-example-1.el) and paste it in your emacs init file.